kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

   };
   "BOOM!".show(); // BOOM!
 ```
 Changing native prototypes - Native prototypes can be modified.
 For instance, if we add a method to String.prototype, it becomes available to all strings.
 But that is generally a bad idea.
 Prototypes are global, so it’s easy to get a conflict.
 If two libraries add a method String.prototype.show, then one of them will be overwriting the method of the other.
 In modern programming, there is only one case where modifying native prototypes is approved.
-That’s polyfilling.
-Polyfilling is a term for making a substitute for a method that exists in the JavaScript specification, but is not yet supported by a particular JavaScript engine
+That’s polyfilling. **Polyfill**ing is a term for making a substitute for a method that exists in the JavaScript specification, but is not yet supported by a particular JavaScript engine
 ```javascript
   if (!String.prototype.repeat) { // if there's no such method
   // add it to the prototype